Wednesday, June 19, 2013

 The use of CT scan imaging tests is of growing concern because the tests entail higher doses of radiation – typically producing 500 times more radiation than x-rays.

 Cincinnati Children’s Hospital Medical Center ranks third in the nation among all Honor Roll hospitals in U.S. News and World Report’s 2013 Best Children’s Hospitals ranking.
 It is ranked #1 for cancer and in the top 10 for nine of 10 pediatric specialties.
-Cincinnati Children’s is one of the top two recipients of pediatric research grants from the National Institutes of Health, and a research and teaching affiliate of the University of Cincinnati College of Medicine.
+Cincinnati Children’s is one of the top three recipients of pediatric research grants from the National Institutes of Health, and a research and teaching affiliate of the University of Cincinnati College of Medicine.
 The medical center is internationally recognized for improving child health and transforming delivery of care through fully integrated, globally recognized research, education and innovation.
 Additional information can be found at www.cincinnatichildrens.org.
 Connect on the Cincinnati Children’s blog, via Facebook and on Twitter.